The complete guide:

 Whether you’re hosting an intimate wedding or a large celebration, there are a lot of elements you need to factor into your budget, from venue hire and catering to music and decorations.
 These costs can add up quickly, so it will save a lot of stress if you decide on a budget before doing anything else.

-Take time to research average costs within the wedding industry so your expectations are realistic.
-And be prepared to compromise - it helps to make a list of your must-haves and your nice-to-haves.
+Whatever you decide to spend, be prepared to compromise — it helps to make a list of your must-haves and your nice-to-haves.
 That way, you can put your money towards what’s most important to you as a couple.

 In one survey of engaged and newlywed couples, 72% described wedding planning as “very” or “extremely” stressful.